 If you haven’t read all of these already, then do it.
-These best books of our time, on this list, will immerse you into their world, and you’ll lose a part of yourself to them forever.
+These are some of the best books of our time that will immerse you into their world, and you’ll lose a part of yourself to them forever.
 They are magical, heart-warming, intriguing and unforgettable.

-I’ve read most of them more than once, and feel as happy when I read them over as I did the first time.
-Well, I call them the best books because in several respects they are unique and can be enjoyed by anyone.
-However, book lovers know there aren’t best books.
+I’ve read most of them more than once, and feel as happy reading them for the nth time as I did the first time.
+I think these are the best books because in several respects, firstly because they are unique and secondly they can be enjoyed by anyone.
+However, book lovers know there aren’t any best books.
 Every good book leaves an indelible mark on our hearts and minds unequivocally.

 1. Harry Potter Series